The EBOT (final) Exam 2025:

 Certified Specialists:

-- Citizenship of the European Union (EU), including Norway, Switzerland, United Kingdom & new countries joining the European Union (EU) as well as associate members of UEMS (Turkey, Croatia and Israel).
+- Citizenship of the European Union (EU) countries, also including Norway, Switzerland, United Kingdom & new countries joining the European Union (EU) as well as associate members of UEMS (Turkey, Croatia and Israel).
 Please provide copy of passport or ID card.

-- Certificate of full qualification as an orthopaedic surgeon from a national authority (EU Orthopaedic society).
+- Certificate of full qualification as an orthopaedic surgeon from the national authority proving your status as registered O&T specialist in your country.

-- Reference letter from your supervisor or the head of department where you are currently working stating your professional status.
+- Reference letter from your supervisor or the head of department where you are currently working (in English), stating your professional status including the confirmation that you hold the certification as an O&T specialist.

 Trainees in their final year of training in a recognised European Training Scheme Programme: